 Applications for Adoption Cases

-In case there is an untoward situation in the couple’s life and they had adopted a child, the latter would turn into an orphan.
+In case there is an untoward situation in the couple’s life, and they had adopted a child, the latter would turn into an orphan.
 On the other hand, if a Will was made, there would be the executor (s) they trust and rely upon who can take care of their adopted kid by acting as his/her legal guardians.
 In fact, the guardian can be the deceased’s husband or wife, a family member, a trusted friend, or even a close neighbor.
-A person should not allow the social services or a judge to make an important decision for his/her kid.
+A person should not allow social services or a judge to make an important decision for his/her kid.

 If a citizen of Singapore has a kid, it is also advisable to make a Will.
 While such a Will can have simple words, it will make sure that a non-biological parent will get the right of becoming a guardian.

 When a biological but unmarried mother passes away without writing a Will, her kid will ideally go to her parents or siblings.
-When there is no Will, the same-sex partner would not get anything.
+When there is no Will, the same-sex partner will not get anything.

 Being a Guardian